Chip Breaker vs Diamond Flute PCB Routers

 - Improves chip control in demanding or thicker materials

-- Reduces heat buildup by breaking chips efficiently
+- Helps reduce heat buildup by breaking chips efficiently

-- Provides stable cutting in aggressive routing operations
+- Provides stable cutting in more aggressive routing operations

 Tip options